 I bet you could make this dish in less time than it would take to get takeout.
 Plus, with such fantastic flavor and the fact that you know exactly what’s going into it, who needs takeout anyway?
 Now you can toss those takeout menus and make perfect fried rice in the comfort of your own kitchen.

-Tips for Making Fried Rice
+Tips for Making The Best Fried Rice

 Here are a few important things I have learned over the years about how to make the best fried rice: